Lizstar64/Lizstar64.github.io/_posts/2025-12-14-LizstartrekEnt3-3.md

 This episode starts with Trip massaging some marine woman's feet.

 Can you believe this episode was written by Berman??
-Why does everyone on this ship want to fuck Trip, he's so extremely repellant to me, I feel myself become dryers every single time he's on screen, I fear my nethers are going to become a new biome with NEGATIVE humidity.
+Why does everyone on this ship want to fuck Trip, he's so extremely repellant to me, I feel myself become dryer every single time he's on screen, I fear my nethers are going to become a new biome with NEGATIVE humidity.
 Anyways she kisses him because there's some kind of radiation here that makes things melt the decision center of the brain.

-No, it's cause Berman wanted his OC to kill a hot woman cause he can't fucking get any.
+No, it's cause Berman wanted his OC to kiss a hot woman cause he can't fucking get any.

 Okay so this episode has A, B, AND C plots.
 The C plot is that Trip is doing meditation with this random marine girl, and T'Pol is getting jealous.
 Great.
 The B-plot is that Reed is butting heads with the head marine because he's moving in on his territory as the security leader on the ship.
 GREAT.
 And the A plot is actually interesting shit about aliens, so it will get the least screen time.